MSIA/mlds400group13/README.md

 ### Nov 10
 Continue exploreing data from each table, trying to join transaction tables with sampling method.
+Examine the relationship between brand and state and trying to predict the sales in the future

 To do list: decide on final project and work on data manipulation and modeling.